-B. The Associate Chair for Education, appointed by the Chair, is responsible for those administrative responsibilities assigned by the Chair.
-These include, but are not limited to: a) the maintenance of faculty instructional plan records developed by the faculty in consultation with the Chair; b) oversight of instructional staff personnel; c) the scheduling of specific course assignments for graduate student teaching assistants in consultation with the course supervisors, DUS, DGS and faculty mentors; d) service as Acting Chair in the Chair's absence from the campus; and e) the identification and acquisition of instructional resources (e.g., training opportunities, classroom technology, pedagogical and technology-based grant support) for the department.
+B. The Associate Chair, appointed by the Chair, is responsible for those administrative responsibilities assigned by the Chair.
+These include, but are not limited to: a) the maintenance of faculty instructional plan records developed by the faculty in consultation with the Chair; b) oversight of instructional staff personnel; c) the scheduling of specific course assignments for graduate student teaching assistants in consultation with the course supervisors, DUS, DGS, and faculty mentors; d) service as Acting Chair in the Chair's absence from the campus; and e) the identification and acquisition of instructional resources (e.g., training opportunities, classroom technology, pedagogical and technology-based grant support) for the department.
+The Associate Chair also serves as a liaison for the Department with other life sciences units in the University.